cassiozen/mithryn-ttrpg/rules.md

 ### Short Rest

 A short rest represents a pause in the action — a chance to patch wounds and catch a breath.
-If the PC is not in the Critical range of hit points, they regain hit points equal to their rank.
+If the PC is not in the Critical range of hit points, they regain hit points equal to their Rank + 1d4.
 A PC in Critical condition can only have their hit points restored through magic/potions or through a long rest.

 ### Long Rest

 A long rest represents uninterrupted sleep, safe shelter, and proper care.
-PCs roll 2D4 to determine how many hit points they recover.
+PCs roll Rank + 3D4 to determine how many hit points they recover.